mokdevel/DarcMods/DarcMissions/docs/P_LISTS.md

 ## Loot list names (id)
 Currently available names are below.
 For a complete list, please check [SCR_DC_LootListJsonApi.c](https://github.com/mokdevel/DarcMods/blob/main/DarcCore/scripts/Game/Helpers/SCR_DC_LootListJsonApi.c)
 ```
-WEAPON_RIFLE : A random rifle from any faction.
+WEAPON_RIFLE : A random (assault) rifle from any faction.
+WEAPON_RIFLE_BIG : A random "large rifle" from any faction.
+These for example SVDs and bolt action rifles
 WEAPON_HANDGUN : A random handgun from any faction.
 WEAPON_LAUNCHER : A random launcher from any faction.
 WEAPON_GRENADE : Grenades available